Hubbardton in Rutland County, Vermont — The American Northeast (New England)

 Only Battlefield On Vermont Soil

-Here on July 7, 1777 a successful rearguard action by Colonel Seth Warner’s Vermont, Massachusetts, and New Hampshire troops ended British pursuit under Generals Frazer and Reldesel.
-Thus, General St. Claire’s American army, retreating from Fort Ticonderoga and Mount Independence, was saved to fight near Bennington and Saratoga.
-Burgoyne’s 1777 drive to divide the colonies, first resisted at Hubbardton, ended in defeat at Saratoga.
+Here on July 7, 1777 a successful rearguard action by Colonel Seth Warners Vermont, Massachusetts, and New Hampshire troops ended British pursuit under Generals Frazer and Reldesel.
+Thus, General St. Claires American army, retreating from Fort Ticonderoga and Mount Independence, was saved to fight near Bennington and Saratoga.
+Burgoynes 1777 drive to divide the colonies, first resisted at Hubbardton, ended in defeat at Saratoga.

 Erected 1989 by Vermont Division for Historic Preservation.

 Location.
 43° 41.712′ N, 73° 8.308′ W. Marker is in Hubbardton, Vermont, in Rutland County.
-Marker is on Monument Hill Road, on the left when traveling north.
+It is on Monument Hill Road, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 5696 Monument Hill Road, Castleton VT 05735, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker .
-Hubbardton Battle Monument (a few steps from this marker); Germans Arrive, Americans Retreat (within shouting distance of this marker); Hubbardton Battlefield State Historic Site (within shouting distance of this marker); The Selleck Cabin (about 600 feet away, measured in a direct line); British Flank Near Mt.
+At least 8 other markers are within walking distance of this marker: Hubbardton Battle Monument (a few steps from this marker); Germans Arrive, Americans Retreat (within shouting distance of this marker); Welcome to the Hubbardton Battlefield State Historic Site (within shouting distance of this marker); The Selleck Cabin (about 600 feet away, measured in a direct line); British Flank Near Mt.
 Zion (about 700 feet away); British Flank The Americans (about 700 feet away); Monument Hill And The Morning Charge (about 700 feet away); Beginnings of the Battle (about 700 feet away).
 Touch for a list and map of all markers in Hubbardton.

 Related markers.
 Click here for a list of markers that are related to this marker.
 This series of markers tell the story of the Battle of Hubbardton.

 Credits.
-This page was last revised on November 4, 2020.
+This page was last revised on January 13, 2025.
 It was originally submitted on July 14, 2008, by Bill Coughlin of Woodland Park, New Jersey.
-This page has been viewed 2,467 times since then and 57 times this year.
+This page has been viewed 2,987 times since then and 50 times this year.
 Last updated on June 16, 2014, by Kevin Craft of Bedford, Quebec.
 Photos: 1. submitted on July 14, 2008, by Bill Coughlin of Woodland Park, New Jersey.
 2, 3. submitted on July 15, 2008, by Bill Coughlin of Woodland Park, New Jersey.
 4, 5. submitted on July 16, 2008, by Bill Coughlin of Woodland Park, New Jersey. • Bill Pfingsten was the editor who published this page.